Statistics - Miscellany

 Shappi Khorsandi and

-- 7 of the 14 have appeared in 2 final chases, but Rachel Riley is the only 1 to win 2 final chases.
+- 10 of the 22 have appeared in 2 final chases, with Rachel Riley and Kym Marsh the only players to win 2 final chases.

-- Louis Walsh is the only player ever to lose 2 head-to-heads.
+- Louis Walsh, Rylan Clark-Neal and Richard Arnold are the only players to lose 2 head-to-heads.